All Episodes

 And so the agency is going to have a devil of a time recruiting anyone useful in the future at a time when our intel needs now are going to be even greater than ever.

-The reason we went into Afghanistan in the first place is because the Taliban had provided sanctuary to Al Qaeda in the period leading up to the 9-11 attacks.
+The reason we went into Afghanistan in the first place is because the Taliban had provided sanctuary to Al-Qaeda in the period leading up to the 9-11 attacks.

 So that alliance is still there.

-ISIS may be a rival of Al Qaeda and an enemy of the Taliban.
+ISIS may be a rival of Al-Qaeda and an enemy of the Taliban.

-And the irony, Sean, is that in recent years in recent years, we had Bagram Air Force Base, we had a modest military force on the ground, we're able to prevent the Taliban from taking uh over Afghanistan again, and we're able to continue achieving the main strategic aim of our presence in Afghanistan in the first place, was to stop terrorists from using it as a base to train for and prepare and come to attack the United States.
+And we're able to continue achieving the main strategic aim of our presence in Afghanistan in the first place, was to stop terrorists from using it as a base to train for and prepare and come to attack the United States.

-Now that we're leaving, we're banning that one strategic aim, and the director of the CIA is telling the Senate, hey, Al Qaeda and ISIS still they're still there, they would still want to attack us, and we remove our military, and we're gonna diminish our ability to know what's going on and to prevent that from happening.
+They still want to attack us, and we remove our military, and we're going to diminish our ability to know what's going on and to prevent that from happening.

 That's what they were telling Biden, and Biden still went ahead and did what he did.

-Well, number one, that hasn't happened because we've got reports all over the place, Scott, of American passports being taken from people as they sto are stopped by the Taliban that controls the perimeter around Karzai International Airport.
+Well, number one, that hasn't happened because we've got reports all over the place, Scott, of American passports being taken from people as they are stopped by the Taliban that controls the perimeter around Karzai International Airport.

-Number two, some of the people that want to get out that aren't getting out are people that would be leaving their families behind, and that's just uh a bar too high for people, knowing that their their life will forever be in jeopardy, as will that of their families.
+Number two, some of the people that want to get out that aren't getting out are people that would be leaving their families behind, and that's just a bar too high for people, knowing that their life will forever be in jeopardy, as will that of their families.

 That's right.

-So not only do you have the Americans who are stranded, and there probably are more than a thousand of them, despite White House insistence on the contrary, but you also have a huge problem with legitimate Afghanis who legitimately assisted the United States during that time period, but it's because the Biden administration criminally ignored the visa issue of Afghan ref refugees until literally the last minute.
+So not only do you have the Americans who are stranded, and there probably are more than 1,000 of them, despite White House insistence on the contrary, but you also have a huge problem with legitimate Afghanis who legitimately assisted the United States during that time period.

 That was six months ago.